 For marketing authorization, regulatory authorities have approved 9 out of 10 new active pharmaceutical ingredients (APIs) as solid phases.
 Moreover, among all new drug candidates in development pipelines, 60 % possess high molecular weight and lipophilic structures, which compromise their bioavailability.
-Among pharmaceutical formulations, 65-70 % of the market share belongs to solid dosage forms, with 50 % of these comprising the salt forms of APIs.
+Among pharmaceutical formulations, 65-70 % of the market share belongs to solid dosage forms, with 50 % of these comprising the salt forms of APIs.2

 However, the concept of rational API salification remains constrained by decision-tree processes that prioritize empirical matching of pKa values with a limited range of soluble atomic or molecular counterions.
-These counterions must effectively deprotonate acidic drugs or protonate basic drugs in solutions with specific solvent polarities.3-10 Despite achieving solubility in solution, isolating such salts as solid multicomponent phases with cocrystallized cations and anions is not always feasible.11-13
+These counterions must effectively deprotonate acidic drugs or protonate basic drugs in solutions with specific solvent polarities.^{3-10} Despite achieving solubility in solution, isolating such salts as solid multicomponent phases with cocrystallized cations and anions is not always feasible.^{11-13}

 Additionally, for toxicological compliance in pharmaceutical salts, the selection of acidic or basic salt formers extends to the GRAS (Generally Recognized as Safe) list of FDA-approved food additives.
-These additives can act as coformers in cocrystallization with various APIs, facilitating neutral, noncovalent interactions through hydrogen bonding rather than ionized interactions.14-18 Consequently, the design of multicomponent solids relies on crystal engineering principles, where noncovalent molecular recognition drives the bottomup building of supramolecular structures into single-phase multicomponent crystals.
+These additives can act as coformers in cocrystallization with various APIs, facilitating neutral, noncovalent interactions through hydrogen bonding rather than ionized interactions. ^{14-18} Consequently, the design of multicomponent solids relies on crystal engineering principles, where noncovalent molecular recognition drives the bottom-up building of supramolecular structures into single-phase multicomponent crystals. ^{19,20} known as synthons, connect API and conformer molecules in stoichiometric ratios.
+These synthons are directional and repeatable patterns extending throughout the long range crystal lattice, defining the structures of multicomponent crystals.^{21-23}

 This approach allows tailored design of crystals to modulate the properties of APIs, such as solid-state form, hygroscopicity, particle size and shape, flowability, solubility, and pharmacokinetic profile.
 These properties differ significantly when APIs are transformed into crystallized multicomponent phases with selected coformers.
-The smallest spatial motifs of noncovalent interactions, known as synthons, connect API and conformer molecules in stoichiometric ratios.
-These synthons are directional and repeatable patterns extending throughout the long range crystal lattice, defining the structures of multicomponent crystals.21-23
+The smallest spatial motifs of noncovalent interactions,

 Regulatory authorities use the degree of proton transfer in noncovalent interactions as a benchmark for defining pharmaceutical salts and cocrystals.
-Salts are characterized by a complete charge transfer between cocrystallized ion pairs, while cocrystals involve neutral APIs and conformers formed through non-ionic interactions.24-26 However, the variety of molecular and crystal structures of APIs and coformers enables a continuum of multicomponent crystal forms, including salt cocrystals, ionic cocrystals, or zwitterionic cocrystals.
+Salts are characterized by a complete charge transfer between cocrystallized ion pairs, while cocrystals involve neutral APIs and conformers formed through non-ionic interactions. ^{24-26} However, the variety of molecular and crystal structures of APIs and coformers enables a continuum of multicomponent crystal forms, including salt cocrystals, ionic cocrystals, or zwitterionic cocrystals. ^{27,28}

 Many coformers from natural or botanical sources, which are included in the GRAS list and used in nutraceuticals or food-supplements, exhibit biological activity, such as antioxidative properties.
-These coformers can cocrystallize with APIs, enhancing the thermodynamic and chemical stability of the native API and modulating its therapeutical effects while maintaining dose regimen safety.29-31
+These coformers can cocrystallize with APIs, enhancing the thermodynamic and chemical stability of the native API and modulating its therapeutical effects while maintaining dose regimen safety.^{29-31}

 Contributing to the growing trend of cocrystallizing APIs with natural-source coformers, we report a mechanochemical method for the large-scale preparation and solid-state characterization of two molecular salts of pyridoxine: pyridoxonium syringate and pyridoxonium ferulate.
-The crystal structures of these compounds were previously resolved during screening involving derivatives of hydroxybenzoic acid.32-34 and pyridoxamine (PM), all of which are converted in the body to the active form, pyridoxal 5phosphate (P5P).
-The electron-withdrawing molecular structure of P5P destabilizes the alpha-carbon atom, enabling its role as a coenzyme in reactions such as transamination, decarboxylation, and elimination in amino acid, protein, carbohydrate, and lipid metabolism, as well as in neurotransmitter synthesis.
+The crystal structures of these compounds were previously resolved during screening involving derivatives of hydroxybenzoic acid.
+32-34